 The last word on how to get into running for weightlifters

-Running is not only a compound exercise, but it is also a biological activity that is a primary function of life.
+Running is not only a compound exercise but also a biological activity that is a primary function of life.
 There are many benefits to running.
 Everyone should use running, especially bodybuilders, to improve their physical performance and appearance.

 We recommend jogging and sprinting, while jogging improves endurance and sprinting improves speed.
-Both speed and endurance can help you perform better in the gym and in life.
+Both speed and perseverance can help you perform better in the gym and life.
 You don’t need to replace your workout with running.
 You can add 5 to 10 minutes of running at the end of your training and see great results.
 What has been your experience with running?
-Please share in the comments below.
+If you or someone you know is considering bodybuilding, share this article on Facebook or Twitter so that others can learn more about building muscle.